smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

 - **4=Delete**: To delete the Step record, type 4 next to each Step record.
 Press <**Enter**> to proceed to the Delete Step confirmation window.
 A pop-up window will offer the option to also delete any associated Capture Data Rules and Response Rules associated with each script step.
 (Refer to the Manage Capture Rules pop-up window above, following the Scripts List display.)
 - **5=Display**: To display the Step record, type 5 next to each Step record.
 Press <**Enter**> to proceed to the Display Step Details screen.
 Typing option 5 next to many or all step records at once before pressing Enter is a convenient way to review all the steps in a script.
 Press <**Enter**> to advance as each detail screen is presented.
 - **6=DSPLBLWU**: Display Label Where Used.
 If a step is assigned a Label, this script analysis tool will produce a list of all scripts that have a branching operation assigned to this label value.
 - **7=Capt chart**: Type 7 next to a Step and press <**Enter**> to see a list of all Capture Data Rules, Response Rules, and variable tokens used by the step.
-The list of the Capture Chart appears the same for the whole Script, except this option will show data for only one Step.
+The list of the Capture Chart appears the same for the whole Script(as desrcibed above), except this option will show data for only one Step.

 #### Functions